siddhi-bansal/deal-detector/README.md

 # Deal Detector

-A coupon filtering system that extracts and analyzes promotional offers from Gmail emails using AI and shows them to the user on one platform so they don't have to scramble looking for offers at the store/online.
+A coupon filtering system that extracts and analyzes promotional offers from Gmail emails using AI and shows them to the user on one streamlined platform.

 ## 🚀 Features